 Managed Services - Many IT support companies are moving away from break/fix support and consultancy arrangements and instead offering integrated managed services contracts instead.
 But this needn’t mean that you need to aim to get every client onto an all-inclusive monthly contract.
 Managed services can mean a whole host of things: Perhaps you could offer managed online backup, mobile device management, or managed Internet security.
 You’ll certainly find plenty of companies waiting to partner with you and share the revenue – or, alternatively, you can design or repackage services to sell as your own.

 Selling Hardware and Software - Your customers will, inevitably, need various types of hardware and software to run their businesses.
 If you’re not making money by providing it, you’re doing it wrong!
-Vendors of all kinds are crying out for resellers, so you should at the very least be making a commission stream from every item you sell.
+Vendors of all kinds are crying out for resellers, so you should, at the very least, be making a commission stream from every item you sell.
 Even better are commission streams from renewable software products such as antivirus programs or anti-spam services – you only need to “make the sale” once to guarantee a stream of income that will continue indefinitely (or for at least as long as your client is in business and happy with the product or service).

 Commissions from Other Firms - You probably experience situations where clients ask for products and services that your computer business can’t (or chooses not to) provide.
 You should always work to build a network of trusted partner companies to whom you can send these customers.
 In return, it’s not unfair to expect some financial compensation.
-“Kickback” is a nasty-sounding word, but if you send a partner business in the form of a client who’s going to earn them thousands, it’s only right to politely agree to a proportion of the revenue.
+“Kickback” is a nasty-sounding word, but if you send a partner business in the form of a client who’s going to earn them thousands, it’s only right to agree to a proportion of the revenue politely.

 Training - “Training” can mean anything from teaching individual technophobes to use their computers to training entire companies or departments how to use a new system or product – and there’s plenty of demand for both.
 Not everyone has the natural aptitude for technical training.
 Experienced techies sometimes find it difficult (and frustrating) to explain computing in plain English, but if you can do it, or have a team member who can, you shouldn’t have to look too far to find potential revenue.

-Software Development - Companies will often need software tools, bespoke (custom) databases and (nowadays) mobile apps.
+Software Development - Companies will often need software tools, bespoke (custom) databases, and mobile apps.
 Is it worth adding a developer to your team, or outsourcing the work so that you can earn some profit?
 If customers need software, they will have to get it from somewhere – so why not from you?

 Hopefully, having read through this list, you will have found at least a couple of new ways to start bringing money into your computer business.
 All you need to do now is get started, and you should see results on your “bottom line” in the months to come!